bradparker/bradparker.com/content/posts/2019-08-10-servant-types.md

 **Note** more on `(:<|>)` later.

 `(:>)` appears in three `HasServer` instances.
-This is made possible by `FlexibleInstances` being enabled, we can no longer say that a type has only _one_ instance for a given type class, it can be mentioned in many.
+This is an implication of enabling the `FlexibleInstances` extension, we can no longer say that a type has only _one_ instance for a given type class, it can be mentioned in many.

 The first instance is, relatively speaking, straight-forward enough.